vankha1/CafeShopDB/README.md

 4. Create a database and add configuration into .env file.
 5. Make sure to copy and paste SQL script into your database
 6. Run `npm start` to start server
-7. If you want to access admin page, please using account with email vovankha@gmail.com and password 123456
+7. If you want to access admin page, please using account with email vovankha@gmail.com and password `123456`

+## Self-accessment

+### What I've learnt
+- How to work with MySQL in NodeJS application using mysql2
+- Having a chance to design UI with TailwindCSS which makes me love it so much
+- Authentication and authorization with `express-session` and `express-mysql-session`
+- As a database assignment, Database processes logic more than Backend with triggers, procedures, functions,...
+### What I will refactor
+- Add more attributes for some tables such as image, avatar,...
+- I'm still not satisfied with authentication and authorization, so I will find the solution to do this better
+- Because of the deadline, I used EJS template engine to finish in one week.
+Maybe later I will use Restful API (client with ReactJS or NextJS) to make UI/UX more smoothly.